 Work-related injuries can disrupt your life.
-You might need costly medical care, and many injured workers have to stay home and rest while they recover, resulting in financial strain.
+You might need costly medical care, and many injured workers must stay home and rest while they recover, resulting in financial strain.
 In some drastic situations, an injury might result in long-term disability.
-Workers’ compensation benefits exist to compensate workers for the costs of injuries on the job, and these benefits cover a wide range of injuries, including head injuries.
+Worker’s compensation benefits exist to compensate workers for the costs of injuries on the job, and these benefits cover a wide range of injuries, including head injuries.

 Serious Head Injuries

 Accidents can result in a variety of head injuries, many of which are serious conditions with potentially lasting effects.
 In fact, some people many not even be aware that they have a brain injury, making it important to familiarize yourself common symptoms.
 Some examples of head injuries that can disrupt your life include:

 - Traumatic brain injury (TBI) – Anytime you hit your head or sustain a violent jolt, it can cause damage to your brain tissue.
 TBIs can be mild, moderate, or severe, and many of them cause a wide range of cognitive and physical impairments that can keep you from working.

 - Brain hemorrhage or swelling – Sometimes, a blow to the head will cause the brain to start swelling or bleeding, causing fluid to collect inside the skull.
 This can lead to dangerously high intracranial pressure and might require surgery and lengthy hospitalization.